 Debt Snowball Method:

 In the debt snowball method, you would line up your debts and pay off the lowest total amounts first.
-You would then “snowball” the money you were paying towards the lowest debt in the next highest debt.
-By eliminating your smallest debts first, you can feel a psychological benefit of paying off debt potentially faster in this case.
+You would then “snowball” the money you were paying towards the lowest debt to the next highest debt.
+By eliminating your smallest debts first, you can feel the psychological benefit of paying off debt faster.
 You should understand that there are problems with the debt snowball method that we will address later.